 Social Selling = More leads and sales

 I have clients whose salespeople are selling 8 to 12+ additional cars each month using social media.

-Each one of the following social media tips for car salespeople is a pathway to create leads and ultimately sales.
+Each one of the following social media tips for car salespeople is a pathway to building rapport, nurturing leads and ultimately, winning sales.
 Each one gives you a step towards the goal, even though some may seem like busy work.
 It’s all in how you approach it.